Cam1lo/resel/README.md

 Create and interact with tables

-# What Do I Learn
+# What Did I Learn ?
 - Angular
 - Electron